 Site Description and Soil Sampling

-In situ bioremediation using AMCOR SORBE on a TPH-contaminated tank battery site in southeastern Texas has been documented.
-The tank battery site had an underground pipeline rupture which contaminated soil with crude oil and salt water.
-The soil was composed of clay, silt, and sand.
-The site was previously, and continues to be, treated for salt damage with LCA II.
-Five areas of TPH contamination were identified, totaling approximately 1077 m3 of soil within a 5,400m2 areas.
+In situ bioremediation using AMCOR SORBE on a TPH-contaminated tank battery site would require documentation, when a tank battery site has an underground pipeline rupture which contaminated soil with crude oil and salt water and the soil was composed of clay, silt, and sand.
+The site had previously, and would continues to be, treated for salt damage with LCA II.
+All areas of TPH contamination would need to be identified.

-The five areas were covered with a total of 270 kg of AMCOR SORBE evenly distributed, and tilled.
-All five areas were disked on day 8.
-Soil samples were analyzed for TPH by gas chromatography using U.S. Environmental Protection Agency (EPA) Method 3540/8015M.
-Soil samples were tested for TPH prior to AMCOR SORB treatment, and also on days 5, 10, 13, 19, 24, and 74.
+Areas should be covered with AMCOR SORBE would be evenly distributed, and tilled.
+All the areas would need to be disked and on day 8.
+Soil samples would be analyzed for TPH by gas chromatography using U.S. Environmental Protection Agency (EPA) Method 3540/8015M.
+Soil samples would need to be tested for TPH prior to AMCOR SORB treatment, and also on days 5, 10, 13, 19, 24, and 74.

-An initial soil sample for the site was a composite taken from the five identified areas.
-This sample was analyzed and determined to contain 102,000 mg/kg TPH.
-The day 5 sample showed the TPH level to be 14,500 mg/kg, an 86% reduction.
-On day 10, the TPH was 11,100 mg/kg, an 89% reduction from the initial level.
+An initial soil sample for your site would need a composite taken from the identified area.
+The sample analyzed would need to be determined to contain any TPH and on day 5 sample showed the TPH level to be 14,500 mg/kg, an 86% reduction.
+And on day 10, the TPH should show 11,100 mg/kg, an 89% reduction from the initial level.